Queueing jobs and running a Singularity container

 $ srun -n 1 singularity exec --rocm -B ./models:/models /cfs/klemming/projects/supr/bustestingshared/ENCCS/rocm_tensorflow/ python models/unet/main.py

 The -B flag is used to bind a directory on the filesystem to a directory in the container and the --rocm flag is used to expose the GPU to the container.
 The rocm_tensorflow folder contains a pre-built container with the necessary Python packages.
-If the ImageMagick module was loaded, we can inspect a the accuracy and losses in the results/training folder with the display command.
+We can inspect the accuracy and losses in the results/training folder, e.g. copying the images to our own laptop.
 Once the network is trained, we can perform inference:

 $ srun -n 1 singularity exec --rocm -B ./models:/models,./images:/images /cfs/klemming/projects/supr/bustestingshared/ENCCS/rocm_tensorflow python models/serving/main.py water_body_17.jpg